 “People with manic or hypomanic episodes may have decreased empathy as they become overly self-absorbed and focused on their own thoughts and feelings,” he says.
 “On the other hand, during depressive episodes, individuals with bipolar disorder may struggle with feelings of hopelessness and worthlessness, making it difficult for them to respond to the needs of others with empathy.”

-Sheridan adds it is important to note that the effects of bipolar disorder on empathy can vary greatly among individuals.
+It is important to note that the effects of bipolar disorder on empathy can vary greatly among individuals.

 Overall, existing research on empathy in bipolar disorder is limited and sometimes conflicting.